docker-archive/classicswarm/docs/configure-tls.md

 ## Step 2: Create a Certificate Authority (CA) server

->**Note**:If you already have access to a CA and certificates, and are comfortable working with them, you should skip this step and go to the next.
+>**Note**: If you already have access to a CA and certificates, and are comfortable working with them, you should skip this step and go to the next.

 In this step, you configure a Linux server as a CA. You use this CA to create and sign keys.
-This step included so that readers without access to an existing CA (external or corpoate) and certificates can follow along and complete the later steps that require installing and using certificates.
-It is `not` intended as a model for how to deploy production-worthy CA.
+This step is included so that readers without access to an existing CA (external or corporate) and certificates can follow along and complete the later steps that require installing and using certificates.
+It is **not** intended as a model for how to deploy a production-worthy CA.

-1. Logon to the terminal of your CA server and elevate to root.
+1. Log on to the terminal of your CA server and elevate to root.

         $ sudo su
         #

 2. Create a private key called `ca-priv-key.pem` for the CA: